Working with CAD drawings

 The workflow for staking out lines, polygons, and their segments is the same.
 This guide demonstrates the process using a line from a CAD drawing as an example.

-Choosing line stakeout mode
+Choose line stakeout mode

 -